lyra/openapi-dev-tool/README.md

 - **Bundle OpenAPI files** to merge all the files before serving.
 By using [OpenAPI remote reference](https://swagger.io/docs/specification/using-ref/), you can work on several files.
 It improves the maintainability and avoids having a large OpenAPI file!
 - **Several documentation viewers embedded** with the possibility to [override the templates](#templates-override) used:
   - Redoc (http://localhost:3000)
-  - RedocPro (http://localhost:3000) --> RedocPro to have "try it" feature
   - Swagger UI (http://localhost:3000/swagger-ui)
 - **`x-tags` vendor extension** in `Info` object to be able to [tag OpenAPI files](#tags-usage).
 OpenAPI doesn't support specifications tags and only supports operations tags (for organization purposes).
 With the `x-tags` vendor extension and for Redoc viewer, it is now possible to categorize and organize specifications.
 - **Validate** your specifications and your examples automatically